klark973/make-initrd-bootchain/bootchain-interactive/README.md

 - `IM_is_active()` - Returns 0, if interactive mode already activated.
 - `IM_exec()` - Re-execute specified process on the foreground (tty2, by default).
 - `IM_activate()` - Request to immediately or delayed activation of the interactive mode.
+- `IM_fatal()` - Display error message and terminate execution or reboot the computer.
 - `IM_load_widgets()` - Load specified widgets from the library.
 - `IM_load_all()` - Load all available widgets from the library.
 - `IM_start_output()` - Notify `interactive` feature about starting output.